ddd-crew/bounded-context-canvas/README.md

 Start with the name and description of the canvas to clarify its reason for existing and key responsibilities in a sentence or two.
 Then you can fill in the other sections of the canvas in any order.
 You could design outside-in starting with inbound communication or inside out starting with the business rules and domain language.

 You may not have all the information you need to complete certain sections of the canvas.
 In such a case, you'll need to use other modelling techniques to find the information you require.
-See [DDD Toolbox](https://github.com/ddd-crew/ddd-toolbox) for suggestions.

 ### Alternative Formats